swethamurthy25/Exploring-Machine-Learning-Models/Predicting Boston House Pricing using Linear Regression Model.md

 * TAX: full-value property-tax rate per $10,000
 * PTRATIO: pupil-teacher ratio by town 12.
 B: 1000(Bk−0.63)2 where Bk is the proportion of blacks by town 13.
 LSTAT: % lower status of the population
 * MEDV: Median value of owner-occupied homes in $1000s

+### Note:
+* TARGET -- The target variable is also known as an independent variable or label.
+* FEATURES -- Input features are also known as dependent variables.

+In our dataset,  the features, 'RM', 'LSTAT', and 'PTRATIO', give us quantitative information about each data point.
+The target variable, 'MEDV', will be the variable we seek to predict.
+These are stored in features and prices, respectively.